deepfakes/faceswap/INSTALL.md

     - Laptop CPUs can often run the software, but will not be fast enough to train at reasonable speeds
 - **A powerful GPU**
     - Currently, Nvidia GPUs are fully supported
-    - DirectX 12 AMD GPUs are supported on Windows through DirectML.
     - More modern AMD GPUs are supported on Linux through ROCm.
     - M-series Macs are supported through Tensorflow-Metal
     - If using an Nvidia GPU, then it needs to support at least CUDA Compute Capability 3.5.
 (Release 1.0 will work on Compute Capability 3.0)